TheTexta/obsidian-main/Machine Learning/How to choose a good alpha value.md

-By plotting the [[Cost or loss functions]] to # of iterations with a test [[Alpha Value]] one can find the optimal learning rate for a given problem.
+By plotting the [[Cost or loss functions]] to # of iterations with a test [[Alpha value]] one can find the optimal learning rate for a given problem.
 If the graph looks like this your on the right track:
 ![[Optimal cost function to number of iterations graph.png]]